Feature #926

 Plot normalized waveform

-Added by Rachel Bittner about 10 years ago.
-Updated almost 10 years ago.
+Added by Rachel Bittner over 10 years ago.
+Updated over 10 years ago.

 Status:ClosedStart date:2014-04-09